 + According to tradition, Mary was born to Ann and Joachim, an elderly couple who had long prayed that God would bless them with a child.
 Although stories of the birth and childhood of Mary of Nazareth are not included in the Sacred Scripture, there are many legends related to the early life of the Mother of Jesus.

-+ This feast is connected with a fifth-century basilica built on the site of the pool of Bethesda (see John 5:1-9), on the traditional location of the home of Saints Joachim and Ann.
-The current Basilica of St. Ann stands there today.
++ This feast is connected with a fifth-century basilica built on the site of the pool of Bethesda (see John 5:1-9), a site believed by some to have been the location of the home of Saints Joachim and Ann; the Basilica of St. Ann stands there today.

 + The feast of introduced in the city of Rome by Pope Sergius I.

 For prayer and reflection

 The Lord begot me, the firstborn of his ways,

 the forerunner of his prodigies of long ago;